-- 11.1 Lonza warrants that: - 11.1.1 the Services shall be performed in a professional and workmanlike manner and in accordance with all Applicable Laws; - 11.1.2 Lonza will not knowingly include in the Manufacturing Process any elements that infringe any such intellectual or industrial property rights vested in any Third Party; - 11.1.3 except with respect to any development services and Engineering Batches, the manufacture of Product shall be performed in accordance with cGMP and will meet the Specifications at the date of delivery; - 11.1.4 it or its Affiliate holds all necessary permits, approvals, consents and licenses to enable it to perform the Services at the Facility; - 11.1.5 it has the necessary corporate authorizations to enter into and perform this Agreement; - 11.1.6 Lonza has never been debarred under the Generic Drug Enforcement Act of 1992, 21 U.S.C.
-Sec.
-335a (a) or (b) (the "Act").
-In the event that during the term of this Agreement, Lonza (i) becomes debarred, suspended, excluded, sanctioned, or otherwise declared ineligible under the Act; Lonza agrees to promptly notify Customer.
-Lonza also agrees that in the event that it becomes debarred, suspended, excluded, sanctioned, or otherwise declared ineligible under the Act, it shall promptly cease all activities relating to this Agreement;
+- 11.1.1 the Services shall be performed in accordance with all Applicable Laws; - 11.1.2 []; - 11.1.3 []; - 11.1.4 []; - 11.1.5 it or its Affiliate holds all necessary permits, approvals, consents and licenses to enable it to perform the Services at the Facility; - 11.1.6 it has the necessary corporate authorizations to enter into and perform this Agreement; - 11.1.7 Lonza or its personnel have not been and are not debarred under the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
+335(a) or (b)) (the "Act"). - 11.1.8 subject to payment of undisputed invoices, title to all Product and all New Customer Intellectual Property provided to Customer under this Agreement shall pass free and clear of any security interest, lien or other encumbrance in favor of Lonza; and

+11.2 Customer warrants that:

+- 11.2.1 []; - 11.2.2 Customer will promptly notify Lonza in writing if it receives or is notified of a formal written claim from a Third Party that Customer Information and/or Customer Intellectual Property or that the use by Lonza thereof for the provision of the Services infringes any Intellectual Property or other rights of any Third Party; and - 11.2.3 Customer has the necessary corporate authorizations to enter into this Agreement. - 11.2.4 Customer or its personnel have not been and are not debarred under the Act. - 11.3 DISCLAIMER: THE WARRANTIES EXPRESSLY SET FORTH IN THIS AGREEMENT ARE IN LIEU OF ALL OTHER WARRANTIES, AND ALL OTHER WARRANTIES, BOTH EXPRESS AND IMPLIED, ARE EXPRESSLY

+DISCLAIMED, INCLUDING WITHOUT LIMITATION ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.

+11.4 Debarment.

-- 11.1.7 subject to payment of undisputed invoices, title to all Product and all New Customer Intellectual Property provided to Customer under this Agreement shall pass free and clear of any security interest, lien or other encumbrance in favour of Lonza; and - 11.2 Customer warrants that: - 11.2.1 as of the date of this Agreement to the best of the Customer's knowledge and belief, the Customer has all the rights necessary to permit Lonza to perform the Services without infringing the Intellectual Property rights of any Third Party and the performance of the Services shall not infringe any Third Party Intellectual Property rights; - 11.2.2 Customer will promptly notify Lonza in writing if it receives or is notified of a formal written claim from a Third Party that Customer Information and/or Customer Intellectual Property or that the use by Lonza thereof for the provision of the Services infringes any Intellectual Property or other rights of any Third Party; and - 11.2.3 Customer has the necessary corporate authorizations to enter into this Agreement. - 11.3 DISCLAIMER: THE WARRANTIES EXPRESSLY SET FORTH IN THIS AGREEMENT ARE IN LIEU OF ALL OTHER WARRANTIES, AND ALL OTHER WARRANTIES, BOTH EXPRESS AND IMPLIED, ARE EXPRESSLY DISCLAIMED, INCLUDING WITHOUT LIMITATION ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE. - 11.4 Debarment. - 11.4.1 In the event a party receives a notice from the other party ("Defaulting Party") or otherwise becomes aware that a debarment, suspension, exclusion, sanction, or declaration of ineligibility action has been brought against the Defaulting Party; then the party receiving such notice shall have the right to terminate this Agreement immediately; provided that if such event shall occur, the party receiving such notice shall not have such right of termination.
-If the Defaulting Party is disputing and defending such action and the Defaulting Party is otherwise able to perform its services in the manner required under this Agreement. - 11.4.2 Each party shall ensure that it will not knowingly use in any capacity the services of any individual, corporation, partnership or association which has been debarred under 21 U.S.C.
+- 11.4.1 In the event a party receives a notice from the other party ("Defaulting Party") or otherwise becomes aware that a debarment, suspension, exclusion, sanction, or declaration of ineligibility action has been brought against the Defaulting Party, which would prevent such Party from performing its obligations and/or on this Agreement; then the party receiving such notice shall have the right to terminate this Agreement immediately; provided that if such event shall occur, the party receiving such notice shall not have such right of termination if the Defaulting Party is disputing and defending such action and the Defaulting Party is otherwise able to perform its obligations and/or Services in the manner required under this Agreement. - 11.4.2 Each party shall ensure that it will not knowingly use in any capacity the services of any individual, corporation, partnership or association which has been debarred under 21 U.S.C.
 Sec.
 335a(a) or (b), or listed in the DHHS/OIG List of Excluded Individuals/Entities or the General Services Administration's Listing of Parties Excluded from Federal Procurement and Non-Procurement Programs.